 The Knight-Mozilla Fellowships present a unique opportunity for people who love to code and who want to influence the future of journalism on the web.
-Our 2016 fellows are preparing to begin their work with our fellowship partner organizations, and the application for the 2017 cohort of fellows will open in mid-2016.
+Our 2016 fellows are working in six newsrooms in the U.S. and Germany.
+We'll post details about the 2017 fellowship application when they are available.

 What is the Knight-Mozilla Fellowship?